 There’s more you can do.
 If you want to create a full-featured search page easily, just paste the following code into

-This illustrates a couple of additional features in Story: skipping the content in lists and RSS feeds; displaying it without a subtitle; displaying it without a header image.
+This illustrates an additional layout feature in Story: displaying it without a header image.

 Read next: Story’s mathematical equation typesetting features.